Interested in The Queen's Medical Center's expansion plans?

 The best-known movement disorder is Parkinson’s disease, but there are many others:

-Parkison’s and Movement Disorder Center Treatments and Services
+Parkison’s and Movement Disorders Center Treatments and Services

-The Queen’s Parkinson and Movement Disorder Center has the widest range of treatment for neurological movement disorders in Hawaii.
+The Queen’s Parkinson’s and Movement Disorders Center has the widest range of treatment for neurological movement disorders in Hawai‘i.

 Our highly trained team of physical, occupational, and speech therapists work closely with community therapists to make appropriate referrals depending on your geographic location and treatment needs.